everybodystudyclub/esc-cms/src/index.md

 I recently left my very demanding job and I've got a few months of free time before my next gig.
 I'd love to spend of that time tinkering with online learning, and see whether I can incorporate some of these techniques (and others!) in some sort of class-like offering that teaches people how to build things on the web.
 It might work, it might not.
 Either way, I want to try it out.

-If that sounds at all interesting to you, even just as a watcher, please [fill out the interest form](https://comingsoon)!
+If that sounds at all interesting to you, even just as a casual observer, please [fill out the interest form](https://forms.gle/TBnHtxim8517Q8jT9)!
 Filling out the form in no way commits you to anything.